flintlib/flint/doc/source/mpoly.rst

     An array of type ``ulong *`` or ``fmpz **`` is used to communicate exponent vectors.
-These exponent vectors must have length equal to the number of variables in the polynmial ring.
+These exponent vectors must have length equal to the number of variables in the polynomial ring.
     The element of this exponent vector at index `0` corresponds to the most significant variable in the monomial ordering.
     For example, if the polynomial is `7*x^2*y+8*y*z+9` and the variables are